 What can I tell you about me?

 I have since enjoyed a varied career in government, working with some of the biggest names in British and Scottish politics.
-This has provided me with a rich array of experiences to draw upon in my creative writing.
 My work has taken me across the Middle East and Africa, to China and Japan, Europe and the United States.
-I have worked on issues such as crime and justice, housing, tackling poverty and inequality, economic policy and international finance.
+I have worked on issues including crime and justice, housing, tackling poverty and inequality, economic policy and international finance.
 I currently work on reducing unemployment, raising skills and improving working conditions in Scotland.

 Outside of work, I live in Leith (Edinburgh) with my wife and three young children.
 My current interests, largely dictated by the kids, include: playing football with my sons; running with my daughter and hillwalking with the whole family.
 This leaves me with a little time late at night for reading and creative writing.